kailicao/pyimcom/README.rst

 Running PyIMCOM
 -------------------

-- :doc:`How to write a PyIMCOM configuration file <docs/config_README.rst>`
+- `How to write a PyIMCOM configuration file <docs/config_README.rst>`

 Post-processing of PyIMCOM outputs
 ---------------------------------------

-- Instructions for using the :doc:`meta post-processing module <meta/meta.rst>`
+- Instructions for using the `meta post-processing module <meta/meta.rst>`

 Information relevant to various runs we have done in the past
 ---------------------------------------------------------------

-- :doc:`Preparing the PSFs for the OpenUniverse simulation <historical/OpenUniverse2024/README.rst>`
+- `Preparing the PSFs for the OpenUniverse simulation <historical/OpenUniverse2024/README.rst>`

 References
 ********************